zsd7200/rcon/README.md

-# [RCON Web GUI]
+# RCON Web GUI

 A Web GUI to interface with RCON game servers.

+Allows users to add multiple RCON servers and send commands.
+Displays responses, keeps a history of commands, and allows adding commands as favorites.

 WIP.

 ## Getting Started
 Create a `.env` with the following entries: